Fragments of existence

 This exhibition is perfectly suited for high school and Sixth Form students to explore issues related to immigration policy and welfare and engage with social science research that links with subjects such as Citizenship, Sociology or PSHE.

-We offer free guided tours through the exhibition for local schools, followed by group discussion and activities for students to learn more about NRPF.
+We offer free guided tours for local schools, colleges, and university classes, followed by group discussion and activities for students to learn more about NRPF.
 If you’d like to arrange a viewing with one of our team members, please contact Malte Gembus.

 Poster image: Meera Shakti Osborne